ex-aws/ex_aws/README.md

 Available Services: https://github.com/ex-aws?q=service&type=&language=

-## Un-Deprecation Notice

-ExAws is now actively maintained again :).
-It's going to take me a while to work through all the outstanding issues and PRs, so please bear with me.

-- Bernard

 ## Getting Started

 ExAws v2.0 breaks out every service into its own package.
 To use the S3